andreabak/RGBHardwareMonitor/README.md

 * **HDD** *Device*
 * **GPU** *Device*

-*Any device of the SystemInfo class can be a list of Device objects.
-FE: If you have 2 HDDs*
+*Any device of the SystemInfo class can be a list of Device objects. e.g. If you have 2 HDDs*

 **Device class:**